jeromehardaway/jeromehardaway.github.io/README.md

 ## Deployment

 This project is deployed using GitHub Pages.
-To view it, navigate to [your GitHub Pages link].
+To view it, navigate to [here](https://jeromehardaway.github.io/#).

 ## Contact